place transformation

 Our events bring communities together through shared experiences and joy!

 Large scale annual events bring thousands of visitors to Longton Town Centre.
-The inaugural 2023 Longton Carnival and Pig Walk Parade attracted over 9,000 to the town centre and we expect numbers to grow in 2024 and 2025!
-Our cultural events build teams of volunteers, provide work opportunities for local creatives, bring national investment from the Arts Council and most importantly create a sense of hope for the future in a place that has long felt forgotten and left behind.
+The inaugural 2023 Longton Carnival and Pig Walk Parade attracted over 9,000 to the town centre which grew to 20,000 in 2024 making it one of the largest cultural events in the city!
+Our events build teams of volunteers, provide work opportunities for local creatives, bring national investment from the Arts Council and most importantly create a sense of hope for the future in a place that has long felt forgotten and left behind.

 art club